AndrewSigorskih/RNAChrom_ALLvsALL_data_processing/docs/rnachromprocessing/README.md

 This program performs several consecutive steps of data processing as follows:

 1. Restriction sites handling.
 Filtering reads by starting bases and/or finishing the fragmented restriction site.
-Several "procedure presets" are available for this step based on previous papers, however users can also use their own scripts by passing those as innputs (see "Config contents" section for more information).
+Several "procedure presets" are available for this step based on previous papers, however users can also use their own scripts by passing those as inputs (see "[Config contents](#processingconfig)" section for more information).
 2. Dedupication step.
 PCR duplicates are identified and removed.
 3. Trimming.
 Trimming of the input fastq files by quality.
-4. Mapping RNA and DNA reads to reference genome separately using the chosen alignment software
+4. Mapping RNA and DNA reads to reference genome separately using the chosen alignment software.
 5. Filtering resulting bam files: only reads that were mapped with N (user-defined; default 2) or fewer mismatches will pass this stage.
-6. Filtering resulting bam files: only reads that were uniquelly mapped will pass this stage.
+6. Filtering resulting bam files: only reads that were uniquely mapped will pass this stage.
 Filtered bam files are converted to bed format.
 7. Joining surviving read pairs into resulting contacts table.

 Each step from 1 to 3 can be skipped.
 The pipeine interface provides opportunity to fine-tune the behaviour for almost each step, hovewer in case of running with defaults the user's input can be minimalistic.